SwarnikaBhardwaj/Astra/README.md

-# Astra - Women's Empowerment Platform
+# Astra - For women, by women

 A Django web application that empowers women through knowledge sharing, mentorship, and community building.
 Meant to be a safe space for them to share experiences, stories, advice and support each other in a world that doesn't support them.